 What Is CICO dieting?
-How it works, & Cico calculator
+How it works, & CICO calculator

 If you’re on a weight loss journey, you’re probably familiar with the “calories in, calories out” (CICO) approach to dieting.
 It’s a simple concept – eat fewer calories than you burn, and you’ll lose weight.
 However, many health experts argue that the CICO approach is too simplistic and doesn’t account for the numerous factors that affect a person’s weight.